by Arianna Etemadieh

 Do healthcare marketing emails have to be HIPAA compliant?

 Let’s take a look at how the HIPAA Privacy Rule defines marketing.
-According to the HHS:

 The Privacy Rule defines “marketing” as making “a communication about a product or service that encourages recipients of the communication to purchase or use the product or service.”
 Generally, if the communication is “marketing,” then the communication can occur only if the covered entity first obtains an individual’s “authorization.”
-This definition of marketing has certain exceptions, as discussed below.
-Examples of “marketing” communications requiring prior authorization are:

 Conclusion: Yes, healthcare marketing emails have to be HIPAA compliant.
-To ensure compliance, you need to obtain patient authorization before sending healthcare marketing communications.

-1. Make sure your patients authorize receiving email communications, including marketing emails
+2. Make sure your patients authorize receiving email communications, including marketing emails

 - Inform your patients via written authorization that they will be receiving emails related to marketing activities

-Imagine sending an email blast to your patient list of 200 or 2,000 patients, only to find out that there is a piece of individual patient information that you overlooked before you hit send.
+Imagine sending an email blast to your patient list of 200 or 2,000 patients, only to find out that there was a piece of individual patient information that you overlooked before you hit send.
 Bam – that’s a HIPAA violation.